Perl offers scalar

 print "@numbers"; # 1 2 3 4

-Another way to add using push function in perl.
+Another way to add using the push function in Perl.

-function adds an element to an end of an array.
+function adds an element to the end of an array.

 Syntax: